Free market: Capitalism

-Georgism
+Classical Economics

 For classical economists such as Adam Smith, the term free market refers to a market free from all forms of economic privilege, monopolies and artificial scarcities.
 They say this implies that economic rents, which they describe as profits generated from a lack of perfect competition, must be reduced or eliminated as much as possible through free competition.

 Economic theory suggests the returns to land and other natural resources are economic rents that cannot be reduced in such a way because of their perfect inelastic supply.
 Some economic thinkers emphasize the need to share those rents as an essential requirement for a well functioning market.
 It is suggested this would both eliminate the need for regular taxes that have a negative effect on trade (see deadweight loss) as well as release land and resources that are speculated upon or monopolised, two features that improve the competition and free market mechanisms.
 Winston Churchill supported this view by the following statement: "Land is the mother of all monopoly".
 The American economist and social philosopher Henry George, the most famous proponent of this thesis, wanted to accomplish this through a high land value tax that replaces all other taxes.
 Followers of his ideas are often called Georgists or geoists and geolibertarians.

 Léon Walras, one of the founders of the neoclassical economics who helped formulate the general equilibrium theory, had a very similar view.
 He argued that free competition could only be realized under conditions of state ownership of natural resources and land.
 Additionally, income taxes could be eliminated because the state would receive income to finance public services through owning such resources and enterprises.